Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Search/SearchDictionarySymbolStyle/README.md

 1. Create a symbol dictionary with the mil2525d specification by passing the string "mil2525d" and the path to a .stylx file to the `SymbolDictionary` constructor.
 2. Create `SymbolStyleSearchParameters`.
 3. Add members to the `names`, `tags`, `symbolClasses`, `categories`, and `keys` list fields of the search parameters.
-4. Search for symbols using the parameters with `DictionarySymbolStyle::searchSymbols(SymbolStyleSearchParameters)`.
+4. Search for symbols using the parameters with `DictionarySymbolStyle::searchSymbolsAsync(SymbolStyleSearchParameters)`.
 5. Get the `Symbol` from the list of returned `SymbolStyleSearchResultListModel`s.

 ## Relevant API